 Video recording: glTF 2.0 Extensions in MPEG and 3GPP - Real time exchange formats for 3D Experiences

 In addition, Khronos invited to use the presentation and the transcript of the webinar to transfer this into a blog.
 This effort will happen over the next few weeks and we will share the draft with MPEG colleagues for comments.

+Communication from MPEG#144